joostmeijles/blog/content/jss_cart_actions.md

 }
 ```
 The only notable changes are:
-- a map that exposes all Cart actions, and contains actions that e.g. refresh the cart after an update
+- an Javascript Object that holds all Cart actions, and contains actions that e.g. refresh the cart after an update
 - a token condition supplied to the `useEffect` which triggers a cart update when the `token` is refreshed